martynvhouten/Remcura/CSS_OPTIMIZATION_REPORT.md

 - ✅ **Improved maintainability** with cleaner architecture

-The optimized CSS bundle is now **5.5x smaller** than the target, providing excellent performance characteristics for the MedStock Pro platform.
+The optimized CSS bundle is now **5.5x smaller** than the target, providing excellent performance characteristics for the Remcura platform.